The difference between FU money and FU, money!

-There’s awesome comfort in knowing that if things get bad enough at work, you can give your job the good ol’-fashioned FU and blissfully live off of your stash of cash for a while … or hell, even just retire.
+There’s awesome comfort in knowing that if things get bad enough at work, you can give your job the middle finger and blissfully live off your nest egg for a while … or hell, maybe even retire.

-FU money vs FU, money
+FU money vs. FU, money

 FU money is delicious.
 It’s like mashed potatoes and gravy, or those slightly burnt (only slightly!) portions of pie crust.
 It may not be gourmet, but it’s comfort food to the max.

-But the term “FU, money” (with a comma) changes the meaning to something more akin to, I don’t know, perhaps a gourmet meal of the best damn piece of steak/fish that you’ve ever had, coupled with the creamiest risotto and topped with one of those fancy edible flowers..
+But the term FU, money (with a comma) changes the meaning.
+It becomes something more akin to, I don’t know, a gourmet meal of the best damn piece of steak/fish that you’ve ever had, coupled with the creamiest risotto and topped with one of those fancy edible flowers..

 In other words: